Azure/acs-engine/docs/kubernetes/troubleshooting.md

 In order to troubleshoot a cluster that failed in the above way(s), we need to grab the CSE logs from the host VM itself.

-• from a vm node that did not provision successfully:
+From a vm node that did not provision successfully:

-    ○ grab the entire file at `/var/log/azure/cluster-provision.log` ○ grab the entire file at `/var/log/cloud-init-output.log`
+- grab the entire file at `/var/log/azure/cluster-provision.log`

+- grab the entire file at `/var/log/cloud-init-output.log`

 How to determine the above?

-• from a working master: kubectl get nodes
+From a working master: `kubectl get nodes`

-    ○ are there any missing master or agent nodes?
+- Are there any missing master or agent nodes?
-        § if so, that node vm probably failed CSE: grab the log file above from that vm ○ are there no working master nodes?
+  - if so, that node vm probably failed CSE: grab the log file above from that vm
+- Are there no working master nodes?
-        § if so, then all node vms probably failed CSE: grab the log file above from any node vm
+  - if so, then all node vms probably failed CSE: grab the log file above from any node vm

-CSE Exit Codes
+#### CSE Exit Codes

 ```
 "code": "VMExtensionProvisioningError"